 At Scraping Robot, we have developed an API that offers you immense possibilities.
 Coupled with our web scraping service, you can scrape data from any website on the internet and then send it directly into any piece of software you want with minimal manual input from you.
 Essentially you could obtain real-time data updates from any platform you want and connect these updates to your software using our API.

-With proxies for our partner company, Blazing SEO, we offer you a very fast and efficient service that helps you get from point A to point B in your data journey in the shortest possible time.
+With proxies for our partner company, Rayobyte, we offer you a very fast and efficient service that helps you get from point A to point B in your data journey in the shortest possible time.
 To get started, check out our API page here.
 There are plenty of existing modules designed to collect essential datasets for any purpose, from e-commerce to URL data to social media engagements.
 Let us know if any of the modules spark your next project, and we can help make it happen.

 APIs have made the internet a lot more connected.
-With the click of a button, you can log in a Facebook account with your Google details without having to type out passwords and usernames.
+With the click of a button, you can log into a website account with your Google details without having to type out passwords and usernames.
 That is how useful APIs have become.
 There are many different types of API, but Scraping Robot offers one of the most useful public APIs out there.
 Make sure you check it out for your next API project.